ObjectiveTruth/objectivetruth.github.io/_posts/2015-01-03-designing-before-you-code.md

 - iOs Programming
 tags:
 - iOS
-- design
+- Design
-- hamburger
+- Hamburger
-- mockup
+- Mockup
 ---
 When I made my first app, I took the naive approach of just starting to code and figuring it out as I went.